 David Lerner Associates failed to supervise the sales and marketing of its proprietary products to investors who were risk averse, such as retirees or other conservative investors, that were seeking income and capital preservation.
 Furthermore, David Lerner Associates and its financial advisors misrepresented material facts , related to the risks associated with illiquid, concentrated investments in the Oil & Energy sector and higher fees and costs.
 The sole purpose of this release is to investigate investment recommendations provided by David Lerner Associates.
 Investors are encouraged to contact Lawrence L. Klayman, Esq., at (561) 542-5131, and download our Special Investor Report.

-KT is a leading national securities law firm which practices exclusively in the field of securities arbitration and litigation, on behalf of retail and institutional investors throughout the world in large and complex securities matters.
-KT has recovered more than $185 million for investors in arbitration.
-KT has office locations in California, Florida, New York and Puerto Rico.
+KlaymanToskes is a leading national securities law firm which practices exclusively in the field of securities arbitration and litigation, on behalf of retail and institutional investors throughout the world in large and complex securities matters.
+KlaymanToskes has recovered more than $185 million for investors in arbitration.
+KlaymanToskes has office locations in California, Florida, New York and Puerto Rico.